Class of 2005

 Celia Forno, MSN'05, is self-employed as a psychiatric-mental health nurse practitioner for adults and children in Raleigh, North Carolina (2018).

-Virginia Sinclair Gardner, MSN’05, presented "Cognitive Behavioral Therapy for Insomnia," at the American Psychiatric Nurses Association conference in October 2019.
-She was selected by VUSN students to receive the Sara K. Archer Award for the psychiatric-mental health nurse practitioner specialty in August 2018.
+Virginia Sinclair Gardner, MSN'05, presented "Cognitive Behavioral Therapy for Insomnia," at the American Psychiatric Nurses Association conference in October 2019.
+She received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Psychiatric-Mental Health Nurse Practitioner specialty in August 2018.
 Virginia is a PMHNP at the Nashville Center for Hope and Healing.

-Michael Gooch, MSN’05, is the author of “Preventing Cauliflower Ear,” published in the July/September 2020 issue of the Advanced Emergency Nursing Journal .
-He presented “Basic to Advanced Emergency HEENT Procedures,” “Hormones, Glands and Steroids: Endocrine in the ED,” and “Toxicology in Emergency and Critical Care,” at the American Association of Nursing Practitioners conference in June 2019.
-Michael was promoted to assistant professor at VUSN in January 2018, and successfully defended his doctor of nursing practice project on rapid sequence intubation at Loyola University Chicago, Illinois, in July 2016.
+Michael Gooch, MSN'05, is author of "A New Rash Differential: COVID-19," published in the January/March 2021 issue of Advanced Emergency Nursing Journal , and a contributing author for the book, Emergency Nurse Practitioner Core Curriculum , published by Springer in August.
+He presented, "Bugs and Drugs," "Hormones, Glands and Steroids: An Endocrine Review," "Evaluation and Management of Acute Coronary Syndrome (ACS)" and "GU Complaints: Discharge to Stones and More," at the American Association of Nurse Practitioners conference in September.
+That year, he was appointed to the Air and Surface Transport Nurses Association's Advanced Practice Transport Nurse Committee as one of two liaisons to the ASTNA Board.
+Michael is the author of "Preventing Cauliflower Ear," published in the July/September 2020 issue of the Advanced Emergency Nursing Journal .
+He presented "Basic to Advanced Emergency HEENT Procedures," "Hormones, Glands and Steroids: Endocrine in the ED," and "Toxicology in Emergency and Critical Care," at the AANP conference in June 2019.
+Michael was promoted to assistant professor at VUSN in January 2018, and successfully defended his doctor of nursing practice project on rapid sequence intubation at Loyola University Chicago, in July 2016.

 Abby Bowen James, MSN'05, is a women's health nurse practitioner with Cumberland Skin in Nashville, a private practice dermatology office seeing both medical and cosmetic dermatology patients (2017).